hmig/hmigme/src/pages/testing.md

 * Designed and developed a complete set of training modules for Sharp Electronics (CD), which entailed a creating a custom player interface using Flash and implementing all of the content for the project.
 * Other eLearning projects included: Sheetz, Ford, and US Steel.

-## Freelance Experience

-### Kind Girls Mentor Program (2015)

-* Worked as part of a team to develop an accessible website as part of the [Open Air Challenge](http://air-rallies.org/)

-### Advanced Window and Door (2009-Present) Web Designer/Developer

-* Designed and developed the [original Advanced Window and Door site](https://web.archive.org/web/20110202110911/https://www.advanced-window.com/) with Flash, HTML and CSS
-* Transitioned the [new Advanced Window and Door site](http://www.advanced-window.com/) to a WordPress installation and implementing a responsive web design, HTML5 and CSS3.

-### Western PA Veterinarian Medical Association (2005) Web Designer/Developer

-* Created and designed a database driven website for the [WPVMA](http://www.wpvma.org/) [[wayback link](https://web.archive.org/web/20090816174051/http://www.wpvma.org/index.php)] utilizing HTML, CSS and PHP/MySQL.
-Created the original artwork, logo and Flash animation.